-If you forget to purchase a king cake before Fat Tuesday, you can easily make this semi-homemade version at home.
+If you forget to purchase a king cake before Fat Tuesday, you can easily make this semi-homemade recipe for a king cake at home.

 - Starting with a loaf of frozen bread dough makes the process super simple.
 Just wrap the frozen dough in plastic or place in a Zipoc bag and let the dough defrost overnight in the refrigerator.

 - Make sure your cream cheese sets out for at least 30 minutes before mixing the filling.
 It should be soft enough so that it blends smoothly.

 - To roll out your dough and contain the flour mess, use a large Silpat to roll out my dough.
 I dust it with flour, roll the dough, shape and transfer to a baking sheet.
 All I have to do is fold up the silicone mat and shake off the flour over the trash can.
 Easy cleanup is a bonus.

 - Once the filling is spread on the dough, roll it over the cream cheese filling just like you were making cinnamon rolls.
 You want to avoid spreading the cream cheese mixture all the way to the top and bottom edges or it will seep out when you roll.
 The goal is to have a roll that’s the same diameter all the way across.

 - After it’s rolled, the two ends must be connected so the rope becomes a ring.
 Pinch the two ends together the best you can so that it’s sealed.
 I’ve made this a lot and it’s hard to get a picture-perfect ring.
 If your filling doesn’t come all the way to both ends, feel free to trim the ends to the filling.

 - Next, take a sharp knife and make cuts from the outside to about 7/8 of the way through at 1 1/2-inch intervals.
 Don’t cut all the way through to the center!